Abigail Greenall

 After spending a year working for English Heritage, where I developed an interest in visitor experience and public engagement within the heritage sector, I was successful in gaining a 1+3 ESRC studentship in collaboration with the National Trust in 2018.

-I returned to the University of Manchester to undertake my Master’s degree, graduating with distinction in 2019.
+I returned to the University of Manchester to undertake my Master’s degree, graduating in 2019.
 I started work on my PhD in the same year under the supervision of Professor Sasha Handley and Dr Stefan Hanß

 Research interests